CURRENT ADVANCES IN NANOTECHNOLOGY FOR DELIVERY OF ANTI-DIABETIC DRUGS: A REVIEWHTML Full Text

 Complications of diabetes affect most of the organs in the body ranging from the heart, kidneys, and eyes.
 These complications include acute and chronic complications that need to be treated additionally to the treatment of hyperglycemia.
 Long-term complications of diabetes include macrovascular atherosclerotic disease including cardiac, cerebral, and peripheral vascular disease and microvascular complications, namely retinopathy, nephropathy, and neuropathy 9.

-2. Drawback in Conventional Delivery of Anti-Diabetic Drugs: Most of the oral hypoglycemic drugs are available either in the form of tablets and capsules.
-However, these conventional dosage forms offer various limitations such as short duration of action due to their short half-lives, frequent dosing, a risk of hypoglycemia, low bioavailability, high protein binding, gastric irritation, diarrhea, insolubility in water and do not comply with the safety and efficacy of the patients 10.
+The drawback in Conventional Delivery of Anti-Diabetic Drugs: Most of the oral hypoglycemic drugs are available either in the form of tablets and capsules.
+However, these conventional dosage forms offer various limitations such as short duration of action due to their short half-lives, frequent dosing, risk of hypoglycemia, low bioavailability, high protein binding, gastric irritation, diarrhea, insolubility in water and do not comply with the safety and efficacy of the patients 10.
 Subcutaneous administrations of insulin associated with various limitations like multiple insulin injections, self-injection, difficulties in using the vial and syringe technique, local tissue necrosis, infection, nerve damage, high cost, potential dosing errors and fear of painful injections are among the barriers to compliance for patients.
-These limitations revealed the limited accessibility of conventional dosage forms at desired site of action, higher systemic toxicity, narrow therapeutic window, complex dosing schedule for long-term treatment and lead to poor patient compliance 11.
-Several research studies are going on in the area of nanotechnology with the aid of nano size particles in order to overcome such limitations in the delivery of anti-diabetic drugs.
+These limitations revealed the limited accessibility of conventional dosage forms at the desired site of action, higher systemic toxicity, narrow therapeutic window, complex dosing schedule for long-term treatment and led to poor patient compliance 11.
+Several research studies are going on in the area of nanotechnology with the aid of nanosize particles to overcome such limitations in the delivery of anti-diabetic drugs.
 There are various types of nanotechnology-based drug delivery systems including polymer-drug conjugates, micellar formulations, liposomes, nano-sized drug particles and protein-bound drugs 12.

 This manuscript throws more light on the need for nanoparticulate drug delivery systems, their advantages, limitations and recent advances in the application of such drug delivery systems in the delivery of anti-diabetic drugs.

 At this size, nanoparticles begin to exhibit unique properties that affect physical, chemical, and biological behavior.
-Modification of the physicochemical properties of nanoparticles make it easily to be taken up by cells, so they can be successfully used as delivery tools for currently available bioactive drugs 17.
+Modification of the physicochemical properties of nanoparticles makes it easily to be taken up by cells so that they can be successfully used as delivery tools for currently available bioactive drugs 17.

 Nanoparticles encapsulated with a drug within the polymeric matrix or absorbed or conjugated onto the surface.
-They are able to target specific sites in the body such as the reticular endothelial system (RES) due to its nano size and have also shown potential for targeted and controlled drug delivery, in addition, to improve the efficacy of drug with a physicochemical problem such as poor solubility 18.
+They can target specific sites in the body such as the reticular endothelial system (RES) due to its nano size and have also shown potential for targeted and controlled drug delivery, also, to improve the efficacy of a drug with a physicochemical problem such as poor solubility 18.

 As drug carriers, nanoparticles have the advantages of high stability, high carrier capacity, specific drug targeting, feasibility of incorporation of both hydrophilic and hydrophobic substances, limiting fluctuation within the therapeutic range, reducing side effects, decreasing dosing frequency, improving patient compliance and feasibility of variable routes of administration, including oral administration and inhalation 19.

 Zhao et al., prepared and optimized insulin-chitosan nanoparticles (ICNPs) using response surface methodology.
 The entrapment efficiency of the prepared nanoparticles was 93.1 %.
 The particle size of nanoparticles was between 91.3 ± 7.9 and 220.2 ± 9.5 nm and the average zeta potential was 14.4 ± 2.9 mv.
-More than 16.8 % of the total drug was released rapidly in the first 1 hr.
-Thereafter, the insulin trapped in chitosan nanoparticles was released into the medium slowly and more than 93.0 % was released completely within 24 hr 29.
+More than 16.8% of the total drug was released rapidly in the first 1 h.
+After that, the insulin trapped in chitosan nanoparticles was released into the medium slowly and more than 93.0 % was released completely within 24 h 29.

 Liu et al., formulated insulin-mixed micelles-loaded solid lipid nanoparticles (Ins-MM-SLNs) by a novel reverse micelle-double emulsion method, in which sodium cholate and soybean phosphatidylcholine were employed to improve the liposolubility of insulin, and the mixture of palmitic acid and stearic acid were employed to prepare insulin-loaded solid lipid nanoparticles (Ins-MM-SLNs).
 The particle size and zeta potential were 114.7 ± 4.68 nm and -51.36 ± 2.04 mv, respectively 30.

 Borkhataria and Patel develop and evaluate pioglitazone HCl-loaded chitosan nanoparticles by ionic gelation of chitosan with tripolyphosphate anions at various concentrations.
 The particle size of all the prepared formulations was in nano-range (250 - 503 nm) with zeta potential (+30.70 to +40.50 mv).
 The encapsulation efficiency and the drug loading capacity were 54-77% and 29-52%, respectively.
-The in vitro release profile of pioglitazone HCl from the nanoparticles showed a sustained release of the drug over a period of 20 hr.
+The in-vitro release profile of pioglitazone HCl from the nanoparticles showed a sustained release of the drug throughout 20 h.
 The results revealed that pioglitazone HCl-loaded chitosan nanoparticles appear to be effective in the management of the anti-diabetic activity 38.

-Ebrahimi et al., prepared repaglinide-loaded solid lipid nanoparticles (SLNs) using solvent diffusion method.
-The results showed that the mean zeta potential was -17±3 mv and the mean particle size of SLNs was 210 ± 16 nm.
-In-vitro release data revealed at least 24h release time with mild burst release 40.
+Ebrahimi et al. prepared repaglinide-loaded solid lipid nanoparticles (SLNs) using the solvent diffusion method.
+The results showed that the mean zeta potential was -17 ± 3 mv and the mean particle size of SLNs was 210 ± 16 nm.
+In-vitro release data revealed at least 24 h release time with mild burst release 40.

-Naik developed sustained release nateglinide-loaded ethyl cellulose nanoparticles and characterize the properties of recovered nano particles.
+Naik developed sustained release nateglinide-loaded ethyl cellulose nanoparticles and characterized the properties of recovered nanoparticles.
 The sustained release nanoparticles were prepared by oil in water single emulsion solvent evaporation method.
 The highest particle size and encapsulation efficiency of recovered nanoparticles were 248.37 nm and 91.16% respectively.
 The recovered nanoparticles are spherical in nature and uniform in size.
-Developed nanoparticles have low crystallinity than the pure nateglinide.
-The highest drug- polymer ratio formulation showed drug release 61.1 ± 1.76 % up to 24 hr 41.
+Developed nanoparticles have low crystallinity than pure nateglinide.
+The highest drug-polymer ratio formulation showed drug release 61.1 ± 1.76% up to 24 hr 41.

 Alkem et al., formulated gliclazide - loaded chitosan nanoparticles (NPs) by salting out of chitosan with sodium citrate.
 The prepared NPs showed high drug loading capacity and encapsulation efficiency.
-It was revealed that the developed NPs prolonged the drug release over a period of 24 hr with an initial burst effect followed by sustained release.
+It was revealed that the developed NPs prolonged the drug release throughout 24 h with an initial burst effect followed by sustained release.
 The rate and amount of the drug release were decreased as the polymer content increased 42.

 Mokale et al., prepared glimepiride-loaded nanoparticles using poly-D, L-lactide (PLA) as the polymer by o/w solvent evaporation method.
-Encapsulation efficiency and drug content were found to be 80.55% and 40.27, respectively and particle size of the nanoparticles was 442 nm.
-In vitro drug release of the most optimized batch showed 73.72% to 78.12% drug released up to 12 hr 45.
+Encapsulation efficiency and drug content were found to be 80.55%, and 40.27, respectively and the particle size of the nanoparticles was 442 nm.
+In-vitro drug release of the most optimized batch showed 73.72% to 78.12% drug released up to 12 h 45.

 CONCLUSION: By using nanotechnology the nanoparticle-based drug delivery systems are being investigated for many years to overcome the limitations of conventional dosage forms of drugs.
-As a conclusion of this review paper, these advanced nanoparticles drug delivery systems have been found to be potentially beneficial for delivery of anti-diabetic drugs.
-In the near future, this nanoparticles based insulin delivery could replace the traditional subcutaneous insulin injections.
+As a conclusion of this review paper, these advanced nanoparticles drug delivery systems are potentially beneficial for delivery of anti-diabetic drugs.
+Shortly, this nanoparticles based insulin delivery could replace the traditional subcutaneous insulin injections.
 Nanoparticles delivery systems are designed to obtain controlled or prolonged drug delivery and to improve bioavailability as well as stability.
-In addition, nanoparticles can also show several advantages like limiting fluctuations of drugs within the therapeutic range, reducing side effects related to conventional dosage form, protecting drugs from degradation, decreasing dosing frequency, improving patient compliance, convenience and help the better quality of living of DM patients.
+Also, nanoparticles can also show several advantages like limiting fluctuations of drugs within the therapeutic range, reducing side effects related to conventional dosage form, protecting drugs from degradation, decreasing dosing frequency, improving patient compliance, convenience and help the better quality of living of DM patients.

 ACKNOWLEDGEMENT: Great thanks to the Faculty of Pharmaceutical Science, Aden University, for providing the required facilities for the completion of this article.